konveyor/eng-kbase/content/posts/minio-for-local-s3.md

 - podman
 ---

-# Minio for local S3 storage using podman
+# Minio for local S3 storage using Podman

 ## Introduction
 When using Single Node OpenShift and other options for local clusters it may be helpful to also have a local s3 instance.